BeardedManZhao/algorithmStar/src_code/README.md

 }
 ```

-* Aliases for columns are supported.
+* Support the operations of aliasing columns and adding data rows.

 ```java
 package zhao.algorithmMagic;